Transferring files using the Amazon S3 adapter for data migration to or from Snowball Edge - AWS Snowball Edge Developer Guide

 When using the interface, keep the following in mind:

 • To get the local Amazon S3 credentials to sign your requests to the AWS Snowball Edge device, run the snowballEdge list-access-keys and snowballEdge get-secret-access-keys Snowball Edge client commands.
-For more information, see Using Snowball Edge client commands.
+For more information, see Configuring and using the Snowball Edge Client.
 These local Amazon S3 credentials include a pair of keys: an access key and a secret key.
 These keys are only valid for the devices associated with your job.
 They can't be used in the AWS Cloud because they have no AWS Identity and Access Management (IAM) counterpart.

 • The encryption key is not changed by what AWS credentials you use.
 Signing with the Signature Version 4 algorithm is only used to verify the data traveling from its source to the interface.
 Thus, this signing never factors into the encryption keys used to encrypt your data on the Snowball.